NatashaKamami/Machine-Learning-1/Credit_Risk_Modelling/README.md

 ### 6. Hyperparameter Tuning
 Random Forest was the best performing model from the models that were trained and hyperparameter tuning was done on it to improve the model's performance.
 A `RandomizedSearchCV` was used to optimize the hyperparameters of the Random Forest classifier and find the best parameters.
+However, tuning the model did not help improve the model since the model was already performing well.

 ### 7. Generating Credit Scores and Categorizing Customers
-The tuned model was used to predict loan default probabilities, which were scaled to a range of 0-800 to represent credit scores.
+The random forest model was used to predict loan default probabilities, which were scaled to a range of 0-800 to represent credit scores.
 After credit score calculation, customers were then classified into five categories based on their credit score:
      - **Bad Customer** (≤ 200)
      - **2nd Worst** (201 - 350)
      - **Not So Bad** (351 - 500)